Booking for 2026

 02 Offers

-Finally, attempt recording.
-We kept the familiar three-step structure but shifted the layout from left-right to top-bottom for easier scanning and a clearer sense of progression.
-The rotary dial was replaced with our shared drawer component, bringing this critical flow in line with the rest of the system.
+We preserved the three-step structure but shifted to a vertical layout for easier scanning and clearer progression.
+Inputs appeared progressively: each selection revealed the next step, reducing cognitive load and guiding completion.
+The rotary dial was replaced with our standard drawer component, aligning this critical workflow with the rest of the design system.

 Light Device FrameDark Device Frame